-PortlandSocietyPage.com is a free public news source for nonprofits.
-Trusted, accurate and positive, we love our local charities and their vibrant events!
-We spotlight your luminaries and shine a well-deserved spotlight on outstanding nonprofits.
+Launched in 2011, PortlandSocietyPage.com is a free public news source for nonprofits.
+Accurate and positive, we love local charities and their vibrant events!
+We shine a well-deserved spotlight on outstanding nonprofits.
 With a free Sunday email, subscribers enjoy thoughtful information about positive and proactive movers and shakers in their hometown.

-As the Editor and Publisher of PortlandSocietyPage.com, it’s my privilege to collaborate with Development Officers in the nonprofit community to honor patrons who make a difference.
+As the editor of Society Page, it’s my privilege to collaborate with Development Officers in the nonprofit community to honor patrons who make a difference.
 I’ve been a professional journalist and writer since 1987, (and long-time reporter for KOIN-TV.)
 I’m also a member of the Society of Professional Journalists.
-As an active member of the National Charity League, I’ve seen first-hand the transforming power of authentic community involvement.
+As a volunteer with the National Charity League, I’ve seen first-hand the transforming power of authentic community involvement.

-We’re pleased to introduce our current intern from Portland State University, Lauren Danielsen.
+We’re pleased to introduce our current intern from Portland State University, Dan Chilton.

-Here’s some information about Lauren in her own words:
+Here’s some information about Dan in his own words:

-Would you like to intern for PortlandSocietyPage.com?
-If journalism is your calling, then here’s a good place to start.
+Would you like to intern for SocietyPage.net?
+If journalism is your calling, Society Page is a good place to start.
 Contact us!